 Millions of consumers are defrauded each year by dealers not disclosing a vehicle’s wreck or salvage history, true odometer reading, prior use, lemon-law buyback history, or repaired damage to brand new cars.
 Other frauds involve vehicle titles and “yo-yo” sales.

-How to obtain punitive damages, rescission, treble damages, $3000 statutory damages, and attorney fees:
+How to obtain punitive damages, rescission, treble damages, or $10,000 statutory damages, and attorney fees: